 Taxes and Funding Benefits

-Some of the benefit has to do with farm tax exemptions many horse owners can take advantage of.
+Some of the benefits have to do with farm tax exemptions many horse owners can take advantage of.
 Those who make their living as trainers, breeders, dealers and running boarding stables and schools may lose the benefit of being an agricultural endeavor if a horse were regarded solely as a companion animal.

 A good deal of research into equine diseases, vaccines and husbandry is government funded.
 A change from livestock to companion animal could jeopardize this funding as research into similar issues pertaining to companion animals is largely privately funded.